Enhanced Recovery After Surgery (ERAS)

 The MSSIC Coordinating Center has created this ERAS toolkit which contains numerous resources, patient education, publications, example protocols and risk assessment tools to support our participating sites.
 We have also created a “MSSIC ERAS Patient Video” for sites to incorporate into their pre-surgical patient education.

 During Phase I, sites demonstrate multidisciplinary team engagement towards the development of ERAS.
-They also document their entire ERAS protocol on the MSSIC ERAS template as well as the standardized process for implementing them.
+They also document their entire ERAS protocol on the MSSIC ERAS template, as well as the standardized process for implementing them.
 Additionally, all supporting documents such as patient education, order sets, and risk assessment tools are submitted for review and approval.
 Phase 2 of MSSIC ERAS includes the tracking of implementation compliance so that processes can be evaluated and adjusted where needed.
-Also, the enhancement of risk assessment and optimization occurs by requiring these key risk assessments with optimization be in place: smoking cessation, glycemic control, opioid risk assessment, and optimization of anemia and/or nutritional assessment.
+Also, the enhancement of risk assessment and optimization occurs by requiring these key risk assessments with optimization be in place: smoking cessation, glycemic control, opioid risk assessment, and optimization of anemia, and/or nutritional assessment.

 While the MSSIC ERAS Protocol guideline outlines both required and suggested elements, sites are encouraged to assess the current state at their institution and take into consideration their unique patient population and unique site culture when developing an ERAS protocol.
 Our hope is that the following tools and resources will assist you in that process.